jundalisay/sp/content/en/research/indian/gospel/chapter-52b.md

 Sri Krishna led a house-holder's life.
 But how unattached He was!
 How quickly He renounced Vrindāvan and the gopis!"

-RĀKHĀL: "And how He renounced Dwaraka, too, where He was king!"
+Rakhal: "And how He renounced Dwaraka, too, where He was king!"

 Narendra took his bath in the Ganges and returned to the monastery.
 He carried his wet cloth and towel in his hand.
 Sarada prostrated himself before Narendra.
 He too had been fasting on account of the Sivaratri.
 He was going to the Ganges for his bath.
 Narendra entered the worship room and prostrated himself before the picture of Sri Ramakrishna, who was daily worshipped there as the Deity.
 For a few minutes he was absorbed in meditation.